Some of the best Art Nouveau (Jugendstil) architecture in Vienna appears in the most unlikely places. Like railway stations.

 My highlights:

-(Women walking on Karlsplatz square with one of the pavilions in the background.
+(Women walking on Karlsplatz square with one of the pavillons in the background.
 Photographed around 1910 by Martin Gerlach sen. and reproduced by C. Angerer & Göschl; Wien Museum Inv.-Nr.
 225086; excerpt reproduced with permission under the terms of the CC0 licence)

-It seems he also craved (deserved?) more than just the one Imperial commission (for the Hofpavillon at Hietzing), given the various proposals and designs that combined artistic merit, his renowned wish for functionality, and clear statements of imperial greatness.
+It seems he also craved (deserved?) more than just the one Imperial commission (for the Hofpavillon at Hietzing), given the various proposals and designs that combined artistic merit, his renowned wish for functionality, and clear statements of Imperial greatness.

 Tickets & visitor tips